Monthly themes for leaders in manufacturing [Roadmap 2022]

 To sum up, it comes down to regularly listening and tuning in with your team.
 Good leadership practice is to carve out time in your calendar upfront.
 That increases the chance of taking ACTION.

-And actions are what builds employee engagement.
+And actions are what build employee satisfaction.

 Let’s start off on the right foot!